nus-cs2103-AY2122S1/tp/docs/team/halphasx.md

 ## **Documentation**:

-* Developer Guide: NFRs and Glossary, and FXML handling
+* Developer Guide: NFRs and Glossary, and The proposed View Pane.
 * User Guide: Created feature list & Command Summary (with [Elton](eltongohjh.md) and [Elroy](elroygohjy.md), <br>
   Revised the whole UG to adhere to the current commands,